HarshaVardhanJ/docker_files/docker-cloud-builder/README.md

 * `19.03.5`
 * `19.03`

-As the name of the tag suggests, this image is well-tested is recommended for usage.
+As the name of the tag suggests, this image is well-tested and is recommended for usage.
 Version pinning of the image refers to the version of Docker installed in the image.